KieranBest/Final-Year-Project/Documentation.md

 'Won't Have':

 - The application won’t allow me to pick and choose my own songs
-- The application won't be downloadable onto devices such as phones or tablets
+- The application won't require installation of any software

+##### Objectives out of Scope

+Whilst these are not in scope for this current development, they are still possibilities for future developments of the application, such as:

+- Developing graphics of main page to better suit specific age ranges or demographics (main page being the visual keyboard and staff)
+- User testing with a variety of demographics
+- Development of visual progress representation
+- Deploying the application to a live server

 #### Literature Review

 ##### How Do We Learn?

- Yuksel et al. (2016) explains we learn better when the our cognitive workload is above a certain level. and that this is hard to achieve through the use of videos.
+ Yuksel et al. (2016) explains we learn better when our cognitive workload is above a certain level. and that this is hard to achieve through the use of videos.
 To meet the greatest level of education,  we must reach a “zone of proximal development”.
 This can be difficult due to underlying factors such as:

 - Difficulty of the task
 - Users’ cognitive ability